Probing New Physics with High-Redshift Quasars: Axions and Non-standard Cosmology: Implications for B CDM and BSM Models

 We also follow Refs.~\cite{Risaliti:2018reu,Lusso:2019akb} and perform a free-form polynomial expansion of the luminosity distance in order to study potential alternative cosmologies in a more general way.
 If one fixes the low redshift luminosity distance to $c/H_0$, the so-called cosmographic approach is an effective expansion of the form:

 We truncate the expansion up to the forth order.
 Therefore, the model parameters are $H_0, a_2, a_3, a_4$.
-Note that Ref.~\cite{Yang:2019vgk} showed that the convergence of the series is poor when they are mapped to physical models ($\Lambda$CDM, $w$CDM, etc.).
+Note that it is known that the convergence of the series is poor when they are mapped to physical models ($\Lambda$CDM, $w$CDM, etc.)~\cite{Cattoen:2007sk,Yang:2019vgk,Banerjee:2020bjq,OColgain:2021pyh}.
 Therefore, we use this only as a benchmark phenomenological parametrization to compare with the literature, and refrain from making any statements about the underlying cosmological model.